jtracey93/AzureSubscriptionVendingFunction/README.md

    2. An [Enterprise Agreement (EA) Account](https://docs.microsoft.com/en-gb/azure/cost-management-billing/manage/ea-portal-administration#add-an-account)
       - This will be the account that is used to deploy all the Subscriptions under on the EA by the Azure Function.
       - This EA account should also have permissions to create EA Dev/Test Subscriptions.
 This can be done by following the process documented at: [Azure EA portal administration](https://docs.microsoft.com/en-gb/azure/cost-management-billing/manage/ea-portal-administration#enterprise-devtest-offer)
+   3. ***(Optional)*** RBAC permissions on the Management Group you wish to grant the Azure Function the [Management Group Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#management-group-contributor) RBAC role to so it can create and assign subscriptions to the desired Management Groups in your API request (RBAC inheritance will apply as normal so the Azure Function will be able to assign subscription to any Management Group either at or below the Management Group you specify at deployment time of this Azure Function).
+Further info on Management Group RBAC can be found [here.](https://docs.microsoft.com/en-us/azure/governance/management-groups/overview#moving-management-groups-and-subscriptions)
 2. The Enrolment Account ID & Billing Account ID - See the [below section](#getting-ea-and-billing-ids) for details on how to get these
+3. ***(Optional)*** The Management Group Name (ID) of the Management Group you wish the Azure Function to have the [Management Group Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#management-group-contributor) RBAC role assigned at (remember inheritance will apply as per normal so best to make this assignment as high as possible beneath the Tenant Root Group) - For further information on finding this please see the [below section](#optional-finding-the-management-group-name-id)
+4. ***(Optional)*** Delete the comments in the Terraform files to enable the Management Group support - please follow the instructions in the [below section.](#optional-remove-comments-from-terraform-files-for-management-group-rbac)
-3. Login on the same local machine to the Azure CLI with the command: `az login`
+5. Login on the same local machine to the Azure CLI with the command: `az login`
    - To avoid SSO signing you in to the incorrect user account, open an InPrivate browser window and login to the [Azure Portal](https://portal.azure.com) as the required user account and then run `az login --use-device-code` to sign in as the correct user.
-4. [Clone](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository) this git repo to the local machine where you wish to run this deployment from.
+6. [Clone](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository) this git repo to the local machine where you wish to run this deployment from.

 ### Getting EA and Billing IDs

 As you have seen from the second pre-requisite above, the EA Account ID & Billing Account ID are required to be passed in as inputs to terraform variables (either at runtime or by adding default values to the corresponding variables in the 'variables.tf' file.).
 To find these two ID's follow the below instructions:

 1. Open an InPrivate browser window.
 (To avoid any SSO issues)
 2. Login to the [Azure Portal](https://portal.azure.com) as the user account that meets the first pre-requisite requirement from above.
-(EA Account Owner & Access to Azure Subscription to deploy function too.)
+(EA Account Owner, Access to Azure Subscription to deploy function too & Management Group Owner/Contributor at the required hierarchy)
 3. Search for 'cost management' and open the 'Cost Management + Billing' blade:

 ![Cost Management](img/3.png)